 How much tax revenue the City will receive if marihuana businesses are allowed and licensed in the City of Berkley is uncertain.
 A portion of sales tax revenue from all commercial retail businesses is returned to the City through statewide revenue sharing.
 Also, MRTMA imposes a 10% excise tax on the retail sale of marihuana.
 Fifteen percent of the excise tax revenues collected by the State, after deducting the State’s expenses for administration and enforcement of MRTMA, and after further deducting monies the State appropriates for research, will be allocated to municipalities in proportion to the number of marihuana retailers within the municipality.

 Q: Is LARA ready to grant licenses before December?
-Do cities need to opt out before then?
+Do cities need to opt-out before then?

 The State has until December 2019 to promulgate administrative rules and establish a regulatory framework for licensing marihuana businesses.
-The State is expected to meet this deadline, but in the event the State does not, the responsibility to license marihuana business applicants will fall to the City.
+The State is expected to meet this deadline, but if the State does not, the responsibility to license marihuana business applicants will fall to the City.
 And, unless the City has, by then, opted out by adopting an ordinance to completely prohibit or to limit the number, type, or location of marihuana businesses, the City will be required to issue a license for marihuana businesses, within 90 days of application, which may be located wherever commercial businesses are permitted in the City.

 The new marihuana law does not regulate or affect the number or location of such other businesses.